 Good writing is our competitive advantage […] But it’s not creative voodoo.
 It’s work.

 So reads Articulate Marketing’s writer’s guide.

-To those who don't write for a living, good writing can seem mysterious, something they do.
+To those who don't write for a living, good copywriting can seem mysterious, something they do.
 Something better left to arcane, wordy wizards.
 Admittedly, I came to this internship, now job, with similar ideas but the above dictum quickly hit home.
 Writing is work, and hard work at that.

 Writing doesn't mean waiting around for the muse of writing or the 'light bulb moment'.
 These 'flashes' can certainly help with inspiration but writing, like all work, requires sitting down, concentrating and getting on with it.
 This isn't to demean good writing or writers; anyone can write but few can write well.
 But it's also unhelpful to deify good writing.
 Whilst having a natural aptitude for it helps, like any other skill, good writing takes practice and perseverance.
 All 10,000 hours of it.

 Writer's block doesn't exist

 There’s no such thing as writer’s block.
 That was invented by people in California who couldn’t write.